Skill4fun/Tic-tac-toe/README.md

 ## Deployment

-The Application is also deployed/hosted to Firestore, available on the following public link:\
+The Application is also deployed/hosted to Firestore, you can try it out at the following public link:\
 https://hmei-tictactoe-app.web.app/

 **Login details:**\